 Professional & Community Involvement

-- Vice-Chair of the Associate Board, Chicago Committee
+- Immediate Past Chair, Associate Board, Chicago Committee

 - Member, Black Women Lawyers Association